Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Our genome fasta file is NC_009839.1.fa.
 Thus the fasta filename in wiggle file should be NC_009839.1 not NC_009839.
 Thus, we need to change it.
 We can use `replace_seq_id.py <https://github.com/Sung-Huan/ANNOgesic/tree/master/tutorial_data>`_ from our
-Git repository. to replace the strain name properly.
+Git repository to replace the strain name properly.
 If the strain names in your fasta, annotation, wiggle files are the same, you don't need to do this step.

 ::